Researching the American Revolution

 Lord George Germain - The Right Honourable Viscount Sackville and Secretary of State for the Colonies

-As Secretary of State for America, Lord George Germain directed the British war effort providing strategy and direction to the British military leaders serving in America.
-After the disasterous British loss at Yorktown, the Lord North goverment fell and Germain was replaced.
+As Secretary of State for America, Lord George Germain directed the British war effort, providing strategy and direction to the British military leaders serving in America.
+After the disastrous British loss at Yorktown, the Lord North government fell, and Germain was replaced.

 Brief Biographical Sketches